Wander Franco Player Props: Rays vs. Diamondbacks

 Wander Franco At The Plate

-- Franco leads Tampa Bay in slugging percentage (.461) thanks to 31 extra-base hits.
+- Franco has an OPS of .800, fueled by an OBP of .345 and a team-best slugging percentage of .455 this season.

-- Among qualifying batters, he ranks 24th in batting average, while his on-base percentage ranks 41st and he is 58th in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 27th, his on-base percentage ranks 49th, and he is 61st in the league in slugging.

+- In 68.0% of his 75 games this season, Franco has picked up at least one hit.
+He's also had 25 multi-hit games.

-- In 33.8% of his games this year, Franco has driven in at least one run.
-In nine of those games (12.2%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.
+- Franco has an RBI in 25 of 75 games this season, with multiple RBI in nine of them.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.